 Interested in joining Sam at Finch?
 We’re hiring!
 Head over to our careers page to check out our open positions.

-Download our SFTP vs. API whitepaper for details on which method is best for you based on your unique business needs.
+Download our SFTP vs API whitepaper for details on which method is best for you based on your unique business needs.

 In it, you’ll find:

+If you’re interested in exploring an API integration for your application, Finch’s dynamic, unified API offers read-and-write access and abstracts away inconsistencies across systems for optimal usability no matter the source.
 We also handle routine maintenance, bug fixes, and the hard work of keeping up to date with the latest HRIS and payroll platforms, allowing your engineering team to focus on developing the differentiating features that set your application apart from the competition.

 Register for a test account now to explore innovative ways to leverage employment data with Finch.